pabl0rg/calendar-kotlin/README.md

 ### About the project

-This is an attempt to demonstrate how the Warszawa Scala users group could implement a google calendar api client in Kotlin
+This is an attempt to demonstrate one could use the google calendar api client in Kotlin.
+It was written with the Warszawa Sacala Users Group

-It leaves out the most complicated part, which is getting the OAuth2 refresh token.
+We leave out the most complicated part, which is getting the OAuth2 refresh token.
 It was decided that another part of the system would do this.
 See #4 below.

 ### How to edit/run this project in intellij